Imagine a leader so inspiring he is able to encourage men with warrior hearts to stand up for their rights, while laying down their weapons.

 On 5 November 1881, the peaceful village was invaded by 1500 volunteers and members of the Armed Constabulary.
-The soldiers were welcomed by the 2000 people of Parihaka, allowing themselves to be arrested without protest.
+The 2,000 people of Parihaka welcomed the soldiers, allowing themselves to be arrested without protest.

 Te Whiti and Tohu were the first to be led away.
 They were imprisoned without trial and then taken on a tour of the South Island to show them all the progress and developments made by the Europeans.
 Neither was impressed, and Te Whiti continued to ask that his people be given justice, their freedom and the return of their tribal lands.

 After they returned to Taranaki in 1883, the relationship between Te Whiti and Tohu changed.
 Tohu no longer went out to participate in protests, while Te Whiti continued passive resistance with the support of Ngā Ruahine leader Riwha Tītokowaru.

 "Tohu made many very fiery speeches and lost hope in a peaceful settlement," Te Miringa says.